drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_COOH_donor_replace_f3.png){: loading=lazy }
 #### Example 1: Imidazole Carboxylic Acids

-In this example, the drop in the biological activity indicates that the carboxyl group may be involved in hydrogen bond interactions or salt bridge interactions with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-imidazole-carboxylic-acids-3b3e3fbb'><i class='fa fa-play' aria-hidden='true'></i></button>In this example, the drop in the biological activity indicates that the carboxyl group may be involved in hydrogen bond interactions or salt bridge interactions with the receptor.
 Other changes including the volume, the conformational and also the physico-chemical properties of the molecules such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/COOH-example1.png){: loading=lazy }